What Is a Vivid Math Visualization Tool?

 Who They're For

-- Students who are visual learners and need concepts to 'click'
+- Visual learners who need concepts to 'click'

 Why We Love Them

-- Its ability to instantly create personalized, tutor-style video walkthroughs is a game-changer for visual learning
+- Its ability to create truly personalized, on-demand video explanations for any math problem.

 Desmos